jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-comment-textnodes.md

+# react/jsx-no-comment-textnodes

-# Disallow comments from being inserted as text nodes (`react/jsx-no-comment-textnodes`)
+📝 Disallow comments from being inserted as text nodes.

 💼 This rule is enabled in the ☑️ `recommended` [config](https://github.com/jsx-eslint/eslint-plugin-react/#shareable-configs).